-Join Thanassis Pozantzis for an in-depth discussion in this video Friction, part of Dynamics in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video Friction, part of Cinema 4D: Dynamics.

 …In nature, we have bugs, volcanoes, antelopes, and many other things.…But, these have nothing to do with our lesson.…We also have static friction, kinetic friction, and rolling friction.…In terms of CINEMA 4D's dynamics system, rolling friction is…not something we are going to talk about in this topic.…And, static friction and kinetic friction, even though they are separate…in nature, we are going to deal with them in one, single parameter.…